Tutorial: MIT Thesis LaTeX Template with VS Code

 2. Opening the project in VS Code

-Launch VS Code, then choose File → Open Folder… and select the MIT-thesis-template folder (Not the outer mitthesis folder!).
+Launch VS Code, then choose File → Open Folder… and select the MIT-thesis-template folder (not the outer mitthesis folder!).

 VS Code will treat this folder as the workspace.